 “The technology company accounts for 43% of online sales in the US, yet in today’s winner-takes-all economy it likely won’t be happy until it accounts for 100% of all sales, everywhere.”

 I would be curious to know what Mahwadi means by winner-take-all-economy.
-Does she mean that Bezos, who has built the company consistently and by following a meticulously drafted strategy since the 90s, should be punished for making the mistake of thinking that success is a good thing?
+Does she mean that Bezos, who has built the company consistently and by following a meticulously drafted strategy framework since the 90s, should be punished for making the mistake of thinking that success is a good thing?

 Does Mahdawi think companies should not exceed a certain market share?
 If so, what is that magic number?
 Why is a big market share a problem?
 These rudimentary questions are crucial, but remain unanswered in her tirade.